 The figures are from the Education Department’s Integrated Postsecondary Education Data System.
 They include undergraduate, graduate, and professional-school students attending full time and part time in the 50 states and Washington, D.C.
 Only degree-granting institutions eligible to participate in Title IV are included.

-The full titles of the categories are: American Indian or Alaska Native; Asian; black or African-American; Hispanic or Latino; Native Hawaiian/Other Pacific Islander; two or more races; and race/ethnicity unknown.
+The full titles of the categories are: American Indian or Alaska Native; Asian; Black or African-American; Hispanic or Latino; Native Hawaiian/Other Pacific Islander; two or more races; and race/ethnicity unknown.
 Those categories include U.S. citizens and permanent residents.
 “Nonresident foreign” includes international students who could be of any race.
-A person can be counted in only one category; Hispanics can be of any race.
+A person can be counted in only one category; Hispanic students can be of any race.
+Students of North African or Middle Eastern descent are recorded as “white.”

-Data is for fall enrollment in the given year.
+Data are for fall enrollment in the given year.
 Classifications are from the Carnegie Classifications of Institutions of Higher Education.
-The fall 2021 data uses the 2021 classifications while earlier years use the 2018 version, so institutions may change categories between 2020 and 2021.
-Colleges defined by as “Associate” may grant some bachelor’s but primarily grant associate’s degrees.
-Likewise, colleges classified as “Bachelor’s” may grant Associate degrees, but grant primarily Bachelor’s degrees.
+Fall 2021 and later years use the 2021 classifications while earlier years use the 2018 version, so institutions may change categories between 2020 and 2021.
+Colleges defined as “associate” may grant some bachelor’s degrees but primarily grant associate degrees.
+Likewise, colleges classified as “bachelor’s” may grant associate degrees, but grant primarily bachelor’s degrees.